Vol. 03

 Motivated by a fighting spirit, we set out with our backs against the wall in a completely competitive arena, and the name Fujikura suddenly resounded throughout the world.

-In addition to the sense of social mission, Fujikura also felt a sense of crisis that "we have no future if we don't gain an advantage in the development of Optcal Fiber!", and so began the research and development with a desperate attitude.
-The joint research with Nippon Telegraph and Telephone Public Corporation was essentially a completely competitive forum, with research results announced once a month and the winner decided each time.
-The first research theme was "approach to ultra-low loss."
-Once the joint research began, the targets kept increasing, and there was no time to slack off.
+In addition to a sense of social mission, Fujikura felt a sense of crisis: "If we don't gain an advantage in the development of Optical Fiber, we have no future!"
+This led to a desperate start to the research and development effort.
+The joint research with Nippon Telegraph and Telephone Public Corporation (NTT) was essentially a completely competitive forum, with research results presented monthly and winners decided at each presentation.
+The first research theme was "approach to achieving ultra-low loss."
+As the joint research began, the targets kept rising, leaving no time for idleness.
 The researchers were so absorbed in their experiments that they forgot to eat and sleep.
-Using Bell Labs' most advanced method at the time (MCVD method = internal chemical vapor deposition method), Fujikura repeated hypothesis and verification, and soon completed a fiber with a loss of 1.5 dB/km at a wavelength of 0.85 μm.
-The analysis results of this fiber showed a aspect that was different from previous fibers.
+Using Bell Labs' most advanced method at the time (MCVD, or internal chemical vapor deposition), Fujikura quickly developed a fiber with a loss of 1.5 dB/km at a wavelength of 0.85 μm.
+Analysis of this fiber revealed a strong point / feature that set it apart from previous fibers.

-According to a graph showing the relationship between wavelength and loss in silica glass Optcal Fiber at that time, there was a large peak of loss due to moisture (hydroxyl groups) in Optcal Fiber at around 0.95 μm wavelength.
+According to a graph showing the relationship between wavelength and loss for silica glass Optical Fiber at that time, there was a large peak of loss due to moisture (hydroxyl groups) in Optical Fiber at around 0.95 μm wavelength.
 However, the fiber made by Fujikura had extremely little loss due to moisture.
 This is because Fujikura's researchers thoroughly pursued and succeeded in developing technology to remove water during manufacturing process.
-The Nippon Telegraph and Telephone Public Corporation's Ibaraki Communication Research Laboratory, realizing the importance of Fujikura's optical Optcal Fiber, used a precision measuring device that had been developed for the long wavelength band of 1.1 to 3 μm to measure in the longer wavelength range.
+The Nippon Telegraph and Telephone Public Corporation's Ibaraki Communication Research Laboratory, realizing the importance of Fujikura's optical Optical Fiber, used a precision measuring device that had been developed for the long wavelength range of 1.1 to 3 μm to measure in the longer wavelength range.
 As a result, in March 1976, they discovered a minimum loss point of 0.47 dB/km at a wavelength of 1.2 μm, approaching the theoretical limit.

 Primary Cable